Anti-VEGF: Neovascular age-related macular degeneration

 Ranibizumab, a monoclonal antibody fragment (Fab) derived from bevacizumab, has been developed by Genentech for intraocular use.
 In 2006, FDA approved the drug for the treatment of neovascular age-related macular degeneration (wet AMD).
 The drug had undergone three successful clinical trials by then.

 In the October 2006 issue of the New England Journal of Medicine (NEJM), Rosenfield, et al. reported that monthly intravitreal injection of ranibizumab led to significant increase in the level of mean visual acuity compared to that of sham injection.
-It was concluded from the two-year, phase III study that ranibizumab is very effective in the treatment of minimally classic (MC) or occult wet AMD (age-related macular degeneration) with low rates of ocular adverse effects.
+It was concluded from the two-year, phase III study that ranibizumab is effective in the treatment of minimally classic (MC) or occult wet AMD (age-related macular degeneration) with low rates of ocular adverse effects.

 Another study published in the January 2009 issue of Ophthalmology provides the evidence for the efficacy of ranibizumab.
 Brown, et al. reported that monthly intravitreal injection of ranibizumab led to significant increase in the level of mean visual acuity compared to that of photodynamic therapy with verteporfin.
 It was concluded from the two year, phase III study that ranibizumab was superior to photodynamic therapy with verteporfin in the treatment of predominantly classic (PC) Wet AMD with low rates of ocular adverse effects.

 Although the efficacy of ranibizumab is well-supported by extensive clinical trials, the cost effectiveness of the drug is questioned.
 Since the drug merely stabilizes patient conditions, ranibizumab must be administered monthly.
 At a cost of $2,000.00 per injection, the cost to treat wet AMD patients in the United States is greater than $10.00 billion per year.
 Due to high cost, many ophthalmologists have turned to bevacizumab as the alternative intravitreal agent in the treatment of wet AMD.

 In 2007, Raftery, et al. reported in the British Journal of Ophthalmology that, unless ranibizumab is 2.5 times more effective the bevacizumab, ranibizumab is not cost-effective.
 It was concluded that the price of ranibizumab would have to be drastically reduced for the drug to be cost-effective.

 Off-label use of intravitreal bevacizumab has become a widespread treatment for neovascular age-related macular degeneration.
 Although the drug is not FDA-approved for non-oncologic uses, some studies suggest that bevacizumab is effective in increasing visual acuity with low rates of ocular adverse effects.
 However, due to small sample size and lack of randomized control trial, the result is not conclusive.